SOUTH AMERICA

 PERU

-GOCTA FALLS At 771 m is the 16th highest waterfall in the world.
+GOCTA FALLS At 771 m, it is the 16th highest waterfall in the world.
 It is accessed by a tour out of Chachapoyas in northern Peru.
 It has two drops, the first of 237 m and a second of 520 m.
-After a great 5 km hike to the bottom of the falls, one gets completely soaked in the huge spray as there is a lot of water in the falls.
+After a great 5 km hike to the bottom of the falls, one gets completely soaked in the huge spray.
 The surrounding scenery was magnificent with limestone cliffs on the steep mountain sides.

 Laguna 69 Also in the Cordillera Blanca, this good day hike has great mountain and waterfall views at a marvellous azure blue lake.
 Starting at 3900 m, the lake is at 4600 m, all elevations that will induce at least a headache if coming from low elevations.
 Several companies in Huaraz offer tours.